explodecomputer/WholeGenomesPractical/README.md

 	This will take a few moments to download.
 Once it's finished you can see that there is a new directory called `WholeGenomesPractical` by typing `ls -l`

+2. Logging in to the server

+    You are currently in the head node and shouldn't run analysis there.
+Run the following command to access a compute node:

+        qsub -I -q teaching -l nodes=1:ppn=1,walltime=02:00:00

-2. We will now construct the genetic relationship matrix using the QC'd genotype data.
+3. We will now construct the genetic relationship matrix using the QC'd genotype data.
 Choose a chromosome to analyse, and then using a text editor such as `nano` modify the following file to analyse the chromosome that you are interested in:

         cd WholeGenomesPractical/scripts
         nano construct_grm_chr.sh